FlowFuse/website/src/blog/2024/01/capture-data-edge-with-node-red-flowfuse.md

 <!--more-->

 FlowFuse enables data to be collected through Node-RED.
 Data can be processed locally on the edge or sent on to other services.
 FlowFuse doesn’t rely on continuous connections to the cloud, making it a good choice for locations with unreliable internet connectivity.
-Use cases like real-time monitoring of critical systems, proactive maintenance and improved operational efficiency are now possible to implement.
+Use cases like real-time monitoring of critical systems, proactive maintenance, and improved operational efficiency are now possible to implement.

 ## Installing the FlowFuse agent